euyemura/myNotes/interview-algorithms/big-0/intro.md

 for `everyone`, it would be O(10)

 O(n) is one of the more common big O notations, and it's performance is fair.
 It doesn't run it in seconds, it measures it by how many operations compared to how many elements you entered in.

+The big O depends on the number of inputs, n.
+The elements in the array for nemo in this example.

 ```javascript